 - Don't expect to change your counterpart's culture; your goal is to negotiate a mutually beneficial agreement

-Women negotiators are often concerned about how to gain credibility and respect when working with cultures that have strong gender bias.
+Women negotiators are often concerned about how to gain credibility and respect when working with cultures strong gender bias.
 Interestingly, the key is not so much how the woman behaves, but how her male teammates behave towards her.
 Respect is gained not by behaving more assertively, but by male teammates showing the respect and deference commensurate to her rank and role.

 The first step is to:

 - Discuss the issue with your male team members in advance of your initial meeting.